reeltwo/AstroPixelsPlus/README.md

 Additional you can select a sequence to run by sending:

-~RTLE followed by a integer in this format LEECSNN
+@APLE followed by a integer in this format LEECSNN

 ## L - the logic designator - if not provided, defaults to 0 (all)
    0 - All